Learn To Connect With The Sabbat of Lughnasadh

 February 1, 2020

-Note: By purchasing this product you confirm you have read and accepted Mystical Dragon College terms of service
+NB: Purchase of this product confirms you have read and accepted our College terms of service

 This course delves further into the meaning behind the Sabbat of Lughnasadh and some of the traditions and correspondences that are connected to the first of our harvest festivals.
 Be inspired with how to create your own celebration at home for this Sabbat!